Kong/docs.konghq.com/app/_src/gateway/how-kong-works/routing-traffic.md

 successfully processed by such `body_filter` hooks is sent back to the client.
 You can find more information about the `body_filter` hook in the [Plugin development guide][plugin-development-guide].

+{{site.base_gateway}} also supports `advanced_latency_tokens` to expose more detailed timing headers such as total latency, third-party latency, and client latency.
+For details, see the [configuration-reference].

 ## Configuring a fallback route